NASA's 4K Footage Of Earth From Space Is Utterly Spellbinding

-If your commitment to the planet has wavered this year, NASA’s latest 4K footage might just be the ultimate remedy.
+If your commitment to the planet has wavered this year, NASA’s latest 4K footage might just be the perfect remedy.

-Filmed in high definition from the International Space Station (ISS), it’s up there with the most spellbinding videos of Earth we’ve seen, and we’ve seen many.
+Filmed from the International Space Station (ISS), it’s up there with the most spellbinding videos of Earth we’ve seen, and we’ve seen loads.

 The footage was captured by Jeff Williams, an American astronaut who has spent 534 days in space, more than any other.

-His aim was to capture the sense of wonder that comes with viewing Earth from above, a sensation previously reserved for astronauts.
+His aim was to capture the sense of wonder that comes with viewing Earth from afar, a sensation previously reserved for astronauts.

 “When you finish and you’re back on the Earth the memories diminish quickly, so [I wanted] to capture the memories, to be able to bring back the experience to others,” Williams said.
 “Viewing this planet now we can see it in a global scale and maybe grow in our appreciation of those things that are unique to Earth.”